PowerDNS/pdns/fuzzing/README.md

 fuzzing engines like AFL and libFuzzer.

-These targets are built by passing the --enable-fuzz-targets option to the configure, then building as usual.
-You can also build only these targets by going into the pdns/ directory and issuing a 'make fuzz_targets' command.
+These targets are built by passing the --enable-fuzz-targets option to the configure of the authoritative server and dnsdist, then building them as usual.
+You can also build only these targets manually by going into the pdns/ directory and issuing a 'make fuzz_targets' command for the authoritative server, or going into the pdns/dnsdistdist and issuing a 'make fuzz_targets' command for dnsdist.

 The current targets cover:
-- the auth, dnsdist and rec packet caches (fuzz_target_packetcache and fuzz_target_dnsdistcache) ;
+- the auth and rec packet cache (fuzz_target_packetcache) ;
 - MOADNSParser (fuzz_target_moadnsparser) ;
 - the Proxy Protocol parser (fuzz_target_proxyprotocol) ;
 - the HTTP parser we use (YaHTTP, fuzz_target_yahttp) ;
 - ZoneParserTNG (fuzz_target_zoneparsertng).
-- Parts of the ragel-generated parser (parseRFC1035CharString in fuzz_target_dnslabeltext)
+- Parts of the ragel-generated parser (parseRFC1035CharString in fuzz_target_dnslabeltext) ;
+- the dnsdist packet cache (fuzz_target_dnsdistcache).

-By default the targets are linked against a standalone target, pdns/standalone_fuzz_target_runner.cc, which does no fuzzing but makes it easy to check a given test file, or just that the fuzzing targets can be built properly.
+By default the targets are linked against a standalone target, standalone_fuzz_target_runner.cc, which does no fuzzing but makes it easy to check a given test file, or just that the fuzzing targets can be built properly.

 This behaviour can be changed via the LIB_FUZZING_ENGINE variable, for example